jessicahoganma/Python_SQL/README.md

 Creating a pandas DataFrame
 ![Screen Shot 2022-03-19 at 11 15 08 PM](https://user-images.githubusercontent.com/98434176/159150617-07be990d-508b-4c09-ac3e-ac0915bc7aea.png)

 6. Updating Records
 6.1 - Updating Patient Address
-The Hoospital receives notification that the Big Business Federation has moved office, and now they are located at 23 Fingiertweg, 14534 Berlin.
+A hospital has moved locations, and now located at 23 Fingiertweg, 14534 Berlin.
 We can change that in our database like so:
 ![Screen Shot 2022-03-19 at 11 16 11 PM](https://user-images.githubusercontent.com/98434176/159150646-eaac5f8e-a7a8-4e60-bd84-641786c81892.png)

 7. Deleting Records
 7.1 - Deleting a Course
 We can also use our execute_query function to delete records, by using DELETE FROM.

 Let's try this with our course table.
 First let's remind ourselves of the courses contained in the table.